secinto/simple2secure/readme.md

 ## Start celery worker from the console (Open console and type)
 celery -A src.celery.celery_tasks.celery worker --loglevel=info

+# General info on the portal and the pod

+Here it is described how to activate and run the Pod using our server but it would be the same (except that you need to use localhost:9000 instead of simple2secure.info:51003).

 Activating and running the pod from our server (currently in maintenance mode - will be announced as soon as it has been updated to current release version)